JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Searches up to *Count* characters for the text given by *cbs*.
 The starting position and direction are also specified by *Count*, and the matching criteria are given by *Flags*.

 ```
-FUNCTION CTextRange2.FindText (BYREF cbs AS CBSTR, BYVAL Count AS LONG = tomForward, BYVAL Flags AS LONG = 0) AS LONG
+FUNCTION FindText (BYREF cbs AS CBSTR, BYVAL Count AS LONG = tomForward, BYVAL Flags AS LONG = 0) AS LONG
    DIM Length AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->FindText(m_pTextRange2, cbs, Count, Flags, @Length))
    RETURN Length